• Skip to primary navigation

 Instructions

-• Roll each ball into a sorta log shape or stick or small cigar shaped.
-(Should be about ½ wide and about 3 inches long)
+• Roll each small ball into a cigar, log, or stick shape, roughly ½ inch wide and 3 inches long.
+Continue until all balls are shaped.

 Frying